Finding Comunidad at Harvard

 During that first meeting, I also discovered that Latinas Unidas holds the Latina Empowerment and Development Conference each year, and that they were looking for board members to help plan the conference.
 I had absolutely zero experience with conference planning, but I knew that I wanted to help in any way that I could since I felt that this conference would help increase Latina visibility and allow for us to demonstrate just how much Latinas can accomplish.
 I ended up applying for a position on the LEAD board, and became the Associate Director for Operations.
 While helping to put on a conference helped me gain many skills, my favorite part was the friendships that I made during the process.

 As the Associate Director of Operations, it was my job to help the Director of Operations with with catering, decorations, AV stuff, etc., and my Director, a senior at the college, was the nicest and most helpful person I have ever met.
 While working on the conference, she was able to give me general advice about making the best out of Harvard, and we became close friends.
 This also happened with other board members since we had weekly meetings, and we were all able to become close to one another.
 One of the highlights of my freshman year was the Latinas Unidas board retreat in the Fall semester because I was able to spend some time just getting to know the rest of the board members.
 I loved Latinas Unidas so much that I even decided to be the Director of Operations for the conference this year.
 Because of Latinas Unidas, I was able to find a place for myself at Harvard while also finding some of my closest friends.

 About the author

-Hi everyone!
-My name is Maria Perez Franco.
-I grew up in Lewisville, Texas (a town about 20 minutes north of Dallas), but I was born in Escuintla, Guatemala.
-I am a current sophomore living in...
+Hi y’all, my name is Maria Perez Franco.
+I was born in Escuintla, Guatemala, but moved to Lewisville, Texas (a town about 20 minutes north of Dallas) when I was three.
+I am currently a sophomore...
 View full profile